aravindhnivas/UCLCHEM-cloud/HOW-TO.md

 docker build --tag uclchem:python .
 ```

-This command is used to build a Docker image named "helloworld" with the tag "python" using the Dockerfile in the current directory (denoted by the dot at the end of the command).
+This command is used to build a Docker image named "uclchem" with the tag "python" using the Dockerfile in the current directory (denoted by the dot at the end of the command).

-Note that the "helloworld" and "python" names used in this command are arbitrary and can be changed to whatever names you prefer.
+Note that the "uclchem" and "python" names used in this command are arbitrary and can be changed to whatever names you prefer.

 ## Run Locally